The Psoriatic Foot

 In addition, some people with psoriatic arthritis experience pain at the arch of the foot or in the heel; this pain is caused by inflammation at the attachment points of the tendons and ligaments.
 Pitting, thickening, and lifting of the nail from the nail bed are also signs of psoriatic arthritis of the foot.

 Severity of foot pain

-For moderate to severe cases these may require systemic (whole-body) treatments.
+Moderate to severe cases, may require systemic (whole-body) treatments.
 Certain biologic drugs may also be an option for severe cases or if other treatments have not made an impact.

 What things have you tried that have helped manage your psoriatic feet?